fbpx

 If you are thinking that this dish looks complicated, we promise it’s easier than you think and totally worth trying.

 WOT’s the reason we use bone-in: We chose to use bone-in pork chops because the bone helps keep them moist and enhances the flavor!
-Plus, they look beautiful plated.
+Plus, they look beautifully plated.

 If you are looking for a side dish to pair with these, we suggest you try our Cinnamon Cranberry Baked Carrots which pair beautifully!